Here are some tips and suggestions to keep in mind while telling stories in the EFL classroom - my students love stories (well, most of them anyway)

 5. Change your voice / position for different characters.

-6. Use vivid colourful language that your students can understand. e.g. The eyes, bones, brains and even the hooves of the animals.
-Apple green.
-My dad’s got fingers like sausages.
+6. Use vivid colourful language that your students can understand. e.g. They use every part of the animal, their eyes, bones and brains. / My dad’s got fingers like sausages. / Apple green.

 7. Think when/how to use pauses.